sebastianwhyte/sebastianwhyte/README.md

 - 🔭 I'm currently an university student in New York State
-- 🌱 I use Java
+- 🌱 I use Java.
+I'm learning C++ as well
 - 👯 I’m looking to collaborate on apps, games, open source projects
 - 🤔 I’m looking for my first software developer job
 - 💬 Ask me about Java